-- 1. No player shall be permitted to play if he is presently or has, during the current season, been a member of any semi-professional, (this includes arena football), high school varsity, B team, 9th grade or college football team.
-Any team found violating this rule should forfeit all games played in by the ineligible player or players. - 2.
-Players in all Adult Leagues must be sixteen (16) years of age or older prior to the start of league play. - 3.
-Players will be allowed to play on more than one team during a season, but cannot play on more than one team in the same league.
-However, only 2(A, B & C) players are allowed to join to play down or up for another team. - 4.
-Teams must notify the city of a forfeit by noon of game day or by Friday at noon if league is played on the weekend.
-If a team does not give the proper notice, then a \$25 forfeit fee will be enforced. - 5.
-If a team forfeits three (3) league games due to lack of players at the start of a regularly scheduled game, the team will be dropped from the league with no refund of entry fee and all teams scheduled to play the offending team for the remainder of the season will receive a win by forfeit.
+1. No player shall be permitted to play if he is presently or has, during the current season, been a member of any semi-professional, (this includes arena football), high school varsity, B team, 9th grade or college football team.
+Any team found violating this rule should forfeit all games played in by the ineligible player or players.

+2. Players in all Adult Leagues must be sixteen (16) years of age or older prior to the start of league play.

+3. Players will be allowed to play on more than one team during a flag football season, but cannot play on more than one team in the same division.
+For example, a player cannot play on two teams in the competitive league, but they can play on multiple teams if one is in the competitive division and the other in the recreational or COED division.

+4. Teams must notify the city of a forfeit 24 hours in advance or by Friday at noon if league is played on the weekend.
+If a team does not give the proper notice, then a \$25 forfeit fee will be enforced.

+5. If a team forfeits three (3) league games due to lack of players at the start of a regularly scheduled game, the team will be dropped from the league with no refund of entry fee and all teams scheduled to play the offending team for the remainder of the season will receive a win by forfeit.